John Aloysius Farrell is the author of Richard Nixon: The Life, a biography of that most enigmatic 37th president of the United States.

 "This book is a joy and revelation.
 It is at once a rollicking tour through the mind of a legal genius and a spellbinding account of some of the most famous cases in American history.
 The chapter on Leopold and Loeb alone is worth waiting in line to get a seat in Jack Farrell's courtroom," said David Maraniss, biographer of Bill Clinton and Vince Lombardi, and author of When Pride Still Mattered and They Marched into Sunlight.

-Kirkus Reviews gave the Darrow book a starred review, which it awards "to books of remarkable merit."
+Kirkus Reviews gave the Darrow book a starred review, reserved for "books of remarkable merit."
 The New York Times, the Los Angeles Times, the San Francisco Chronicle, the Miami Herald and The Washington Times all hailed the book.

 Jack wrote the O'Neill biography while working as White House correspondent and Washington editor for The Boston Globe.
 It was published by Little, Brown and Co. in 2001.